aneesh662/ML-Simple-LR/README.md

 # Experience vs Salary Machine Learning Simple Linear Regression
 # Project Overview

-Check out the live demo of the project [here](https://ml-simple-lr.streamlit.app/).
-#This project demonstrates a simple linear regression model using Streamlit to predict salaries based on years of experience.
+This project demonstrates a simple linear regression model using Streamlit to predict salaries based on years of experience.
 The model is trained on a dataset and provides real-time predictions and visualizations through a web application.

 # Objective: Predict salary based on years of experience using a simple linear regression model.
 # Libraries Used: